coreui/coreui/docs/content/components/placeholders.md

 ### Animation

-Animate placeholders with `.placeholder-glow` or `.placeholder-wave` to better convey the perception of something being _actively_ loaded.
+Animate Bootstrap placeholders using `.placeholder-glow` or `.placeholder-wave` to visually suggest that content is _actively_ loading.

 {{< example >}}
 <p class="placeholder-glow">